All Episodes

 The military was in the process of getting to the nub of it, and they were going to punish whoever did it.

-And those pictures got leaked to the New York Times.
+And those pictures got leaked to the New York Times, CBS, and the New York Times.

 He didn't say a word for a year.

-And that's what you're referring to, I think, specifically.
+And that's what you're referring to, I think specifically.

 That's exactly what I'm specifically referring to.

-As I listen to this guy, it sounds like a milk toast church mouse with absolutely no authoritarian bearing whatsoever.
+But here's what grabs my gall as I listen to this guy sounds like a milquetoast church mouse with absolutely no authoritarian bearing whatsoever.

-They've had this information for a number of years, and all of a sudden, at election time, and when everybody or not election time, but getting close to it, where all these cannons are are uh shucking and jiving for position in Iowa.
+They've had this information for a number of years, and all of a sudden, at election time, and when everybody, or not election time, but getting close to it, where all these candidates are shucking and jiving for position in Iowa, here comes the Democratic rake, and they're going to muckrake the integrity of this country.

 I fought for this country.

-I have the integrity of this country, and when I see people like this, I cannot understand how these educated lobotomized morons can get put into a position that they're in and stand there with a straight face before that house and question the integrity of this country.
+And when I see people like this, I cannot understand how these educated, lobotomized morons can get put into the position that they're in and stand there with a straight face before that House and question the integrity of this country.

 I'll tell you how.